 The autofocus and image stabilization work well under different conditions.
 For example; you can ride a bike and take pictures, and the photo will still retain focus.
 Low light conditions do not suffer either.
 The optional optical viewfinder can help with the nightlife, or low light photo captures where the object is barely visible.
 You will be able to see what you’re shooting and adjust accordingly.
 Ricoh’s removal of the unique TAV mode, which varies the ISO with changes in the aperture or the shutter to maintain proper exposure, will affect the versatility of the camera.

 Considering the fact that the camera has not had a commercial release, there isn’t much to go on when it comes to battery life.
 However, the specifications and the track record of the GR series promises an equally powerful or improved battery life compared to the GR II.
 Ricoh features a rechargeable Lithium-Ion power pack for its GR III much like the GR II.
 The GR II was CIPA rated to be able to take 320 shots on a full charge while the GR I was able to take 290 shots on a full charge with the same DB-65 Lithium-ion battery pack.
 So we have reason to believe they will be going for an improved battery life or at least a similar battery life even with WiFi enabled.
-More information will require the release of the camera which is set to happen in 2019.

 The Ricoh GR III’s in-body image stabilization (IBIS) system works by compensating for movements along three-axis.
 The stabilization corrects the movements for both, stills and movie recording.
 The in-body image stabilization helps prevent motion blur in your photos by moving the sensor to compensate for unintentional vibrations and movements.
 The stabilization is excellent especially when you’re moving.
 The sensor-shift image stabilization offers the best photos at the longest exposures.